-What are the signs of Vascular EDS, or VEDS?
+What are the signs of Vascular Ehlers-Danlos syndrome, or VEDS?

-Some people with VEDS have a characteristic appearance, while others do not have any outward signs of the condition.
+Some people have signs of Vascular Ehlers-Danlos syndrome, or VEDS, with a noticeable characteristic appearance, while others do not have any outward signs of the condition.

 Some signs of VEDS are easy to see

-Every person’s experience with VEDS is slightly different.
+Every person’s experience with Vascular Ehlers-Danlos syndrome is slightly different.
 Some may have every feature, some may have only a few features, and other people have different combinations of features.
 Some people may not have outward signs at all.
-Some features of Vascular EDS are easier to see than others.
+Some signs of VEDS are easier to see than others.
 These include:

 - Thin, translucent skin with increased vein visibility